-- Some individuals have had several educational placements before coming to us. - For the vast majority of our individuals, their previous experiences of school, learning and the curriculum have all been quite negative.
-They are often disengaged or exhibit poor learning behaviours as a result.
-As a result, they are likely to have gaps in learning and to be working below age related expectations (ARE).

-- The vast majority of our individuals will have an Education Health Care Plan (EHCP) with social, emotional and mental health difficulties as their main presenting area of special needs and are funded through their local authorities. - Our individuals often have issues with subjects being taught in a traditional manner.
+- All individuals have had several educational placements before coming to us. - For the vast majority of our individuals, their previous experiences of school, learning and the curriculum have all been quite negative.
+They are often disengaged or exhibit poor learning behaviours as a result. - The vast majority of our individuals will have an Education Health Care Plan (EHCP) with social, emotional and mental health difficulties as their main presenting area of special needs and are funded through their local authorities. - Our individuals often have issues with subjects being taught in a traditional manner.
 The curriculum is therefore adapted to reflect a bespoke approach to individuals' needs. - In-year referrals mean that the size and dynamics of every teaching group change during the year. - Our individuals need dependable, trusting and appropriate relationships in a nurturing environment that guide, reward, motivate and inspire them.
 They require fair and consistent boundaries to help them engage appropriately with staff and peers and to make positive choices and become responsible citizens in the future.